codefellows/seattle-code-301n24/curriculum/class-05/lab/README.md

   - Update the name, location, title, and education rows with your own info.
   - Add a personal headline.
 This should be the same as or similar to your headline on your LinkedIn profile.
   - Replace the numerical values and labels with something meaningful to you.
-- Update the Header and Nav:
+- Update the Nav, Header, and Footer:
   - Remove the "Components" dropdown menu.
   - Change the "Examples" menu to be titled simply "Menu".
   - Within the menu link to a Profile page, and a Portfolio page.
 Remove other links.